stjordanis/terra-docs-old/docs/node-users.md

 ## Setting up `terracli`

-{% hint style="warning" %}
-Please check that you are always using the latest stable release of `terracli`.
+> Please check that you are always using the latest stable release of `terracli`.
-{% endhint %}
+{important}

 `terracli` is the tool that enables you to interact with the node that runs on the Terra Protocol network, whether you run it yourself or not.
 Let us set it up properly.